Long Distance Skateboarding / ..

 This is the G|Bomb Illuminat board With a 30* Seismic rear truck Here is am IndeeSX 139mm truck on the front G|Bomb 15* pump bracket in front of the Illuminati.
 Here is the IndeeSZ 100mm truck set up with an AN-24a aircraft bolt king pin.
 This bolt pushes the threads clear through the base plate, so I added a short section of 9/16 Here is the AN6-24a aircraft bolt next to the original 3/8

 To improve the feel of the truck, I made a Turcite/Delrin pivot cup bushing for the base plate, see next 2 pages for more information.
 I found the self-lubricating Turcite/Delrin material totally silenced the squeaky OEM pivot cup and also stopped the truck from diving at the end of a turn, instead the hanger pivots in line with the rigid pivot cup.
 So this helped eliminate a bit of wheel bite I was seeing with the softer OEM pivot cup.
 Currently I have over a year of pumping use on these and no wear visible.
-Think of Turcite as a cross between Delrin and Teflon, the strenthg of Delrin with the self-lubricating properties of Teflon.
-Now available in 3 sizes (OD is Outside Diameter, ID is the Inner/hole Diameter): a small size (in black Delrin) that is 9/16
+Think of Turcite as a cross between Delrin and Teflon, the strength of Delrin with the self-lubricating properties of Teflon.
+Now available in 3 sizes (OD is Outside Diameter, ID is the Inner/hole Diameter): Small size (in black Delrin) that is 9/16

 Here is my old home-made So I pulled one of the Trackers off and found the nasty looking, fully threaded kingpin, no way I would trust that.